 When mothers and babies receive comprehensive care before, during, and after birth, they’re much more likely to lead happy and healthy lives.
-However, evidence shows that in NYC, Black women are eight times more likely than white women to die of pregnancy-related causes.
+However, evidence shows that in NYC, Black birthing people were on average 9 times more likely to die from a pregnancy-related death compared to White birthing people.
 We’re facing a crisis of inequity, and must act swiftly to address disparities like these to ensure mothers and babies have the support they need to thrive.

 More than 100,000 babies are born each year in New York City.

 Investing in Solutions for New Families